Ministry of Advanced Education

 Private and out-of-province public institutions must be authorized to deliver degree programs under the Degree Authorization Act.
 There are currently 20 private and out-of-province public institutions offering degree programs in B.C.

 Private career training institutions are regulated under the Private Career Training Institutions Act.
 There are more than 300 private career training institutions registered with the Private Career Training Institutions Agency (PCTIA) – a crown agency established by government.
 Private language training institutions can voluntarily register with PCTIA.

-Presently there are 16 theological institutions established in British Columbia with statutory authority under a Private Act to grant theological degrees only.
+Currently there are 13 theological institutions operating in British Columbia with statutory authority under a Private Act to grant theological degrees.

 * Included under this section are non-B.C. public degree granting institutions as they are governed by the same legislation as private institutions in BC.